twolfson/twolfson.com/articles/how-i-develop.md

 [SublimeLinter]: https://github.com/SublimeLinter/SublimeLinter

-To find definitions in large projects, I use [Find~+][fpp]'s "Find: In Project" and "Find: In..." to switch between searching in specific folders or across the entire project.
+To find definitions in large projects, I use [Find++][fpp]'s "Find: In Project" and "Find: In..." to switch between searching in specific folders or across the entire project.

 [fpp]: https://github.com/twolfson/FindPlusPlus